ovimihai/redis-ru101-course-notes/Week-1.md

     - may return 0 or more keys per call
     - use slot to go further
     - bigger count value might block for a longer time
-    - returns cursor 0 whan no more keys to iterate
+    - returns cursor 0 when no more keys to iterate
 - `DEL key [key ...]`
     - remove the key and the memory associated with the key
     - blocking operation